 Sometimes a larger bottle is a better value, even though it costs more upfront.
 Some shampoos also lather better than others, which affects how long a bottle will last.

-Flea shampoo should only be one step to treat fleas on your dog.
+Flea and tick shampoo should only be one step to treat fleas on your dog.
 To prevent fleas from coming back, you need to treat your home and use a preventive treatment on your dog.
 Flea preventatives come in chewable and topical formulations as well as flea collars.

-Flea shampoo kills up to 95% of adult fleas on dogs.
+Flea and tick shampoo kills up to 95% of adult fleas on dogs.
 You can’t count on it to kill every flea.
 Additionally, most dog flea shampoos are not effective in killing flea eggs or larvae.